sketchplugins/plugin-directory/README.md

 - [PersianSupplier](https://github.com/hiradary/persiansupplier), by Hirad Arshadi: Sketch Plugin for supplying dynamic persian data.
 - [Phosphor Icons](https://phosphoricons.com), by Tobias Fried: A flexible icon family for interfaces, diagrams, presentations — whatever, really.
 - [Photo Grid](https://github.com/perrysmotors/photo-grid), by Giles Perry: A Sketch plugin that can size layers to common photo dimensions and scale them to fit in a row.
-- [Phrase Sketch Plugin](https://phrase.com/integrations/sketch/), by Phrase: Start localization during the design phase.
-Easily preview your designs in multiple languages and optimize your UI for all markets with the Phrase plugin.
+- [Phrase Strings Plugin](https://phrase.com/integrations/sketch/), by Phrase: Start localization during the design phase.
+Easily preview your designs in multiple languages and optimize your UI for all markets with the Phrase Strings plugin.
-- [Phrase Tms Translation Plugin](https://support.phrase.com/hc/en-us/articles/5709638443676), by Phrase: Start translating at the design phase and reduce time to market with the Phrase TMS Translation Plugin.
 - [picasso](https://github.com/wuba/Picasso), by huangwencun: Picasso是58同城推出的一款sketch生成代码插件，可将sketch设计稿自动解析成还原精准，可用度高的前端代码
 - [PinIt](https://github.com/acollurafici/PinIt), by Anthony Collurafici: A collection of Resizing Shortcuts.
 - [Pixel Perfect](https://github.com/materik/sketchplugin-pixelperfect), by Mattias Eriksson: Plugin for Sketch for handling layout and sizing of layers automatically based on their names.